-Else, you need as a minimal setup:
+Else, you need a minimal setup:

 ▹ A good webcam … and light.
 Without a good light source, you will be blurred or indistinguishable.

-▹ Use a high quality microphone… not the one which is integrated into your laptop.
+▹ Use a high-quality microphone… not the one which is integrated into your laptop.
 Obviously, the sound will be better in a silent room.

-▹ Stable internet connection !
+▹ Stable internet connection!
 Really stable.
 Wifi micro-cuts can be detrimental.

 ▹ The bed or the sofa is not the better posture to work.
 Invest in a good ergonomic seat.
 Might you try to work standup and discover the benefits of that?

 ▹ The quality of the sound is your top priority.
 You need a stable and noiseless, sound.
 The noise and micro-interruptions can reduce your capacity to deliver value.
-And of course, don’t forget to stay focus during a video conference.
+And of course, don’t forget to stay focused during a video conference.

 Be aware of remote work ergonomics.